buildkite/docs/pages/agent/v3/help/_artifact_search.md

 ### Description

-Searches for build artifacts specified by &lt;query> on Buildkite
+Searches for build artifacts specified by &lt;query&gt; on Buildkite

 Note: You need to ensure that your search query is surrounded by quotes if using a wild card as the built-in shell path globbing will provide files,